SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     </figure>

 6. Normally we develop code on only one operating system and just hope that it will work on other operating systems.
-    However, continuous integration enables us to automatically test on other systems than the one we are using.
+    However, continuous integration enables us to automatically test on systems different to the one we are using.

     1. The provided `tests.yaml` only runs on one operating system.
 Which one?